Sum of Measures 1—5 (Total Package)

 |Measure||Amount (Local)||Amount (USD)||Details||Update||Source|

-June 5 in Short-term National Economic Recovery Plan or PENJANA: (i) To aid the tourism sector, a MYR1 billion PENJANA Tourism Financing (PTF) facility will be made available to finance transformation initiatives by SMEs in the tourism sector to enable them to remain viable and competitive in the new normal; (ii) SME Go-Scheme for Liquidity Support amounting to MYR1.6 billion: SME Bank will provide financing support to contractors and vendors who were awarded with small government projects under the Pakej Rangsangan Ekonomi (PRE) 2020 and the PRIHATIN stimulus package; (iii) No amount/estimate: To provide relief to SMEs’ cash flows, the Government is encouraging government-linked companies (GLCs) and large corporations to accelerate their vendors’ payment terms.
+(i) Since March 2020, Bank Negara Malaysia has provided additional liquidity of approximately MYR42 billion (as of May 5) into the domestic financial markets, via various tools including outright purchase of government securities, reverse repos and the reduction in Statutory Reserve Requirement [MYR16 billion in Measure 1B is subtracted from MYR42 billion]; (ii) June 5 in Short-term National Economic Recovery Plan or PENJANA: (a) To aid the tourism sector, a MYR1 billion PENJANA Tourism Financing (PTF) facility will be made available to finance transformation initiatives by SMEs in the tourism sector to enable them to remain viable and competitive in the new normal; (b) SME Go-Scheme for Liquidity Support amounting to MYR1.6 billion: SME Bank will provide financing support to contractors and vendors who were awarded with small government projects under the Pakej Rangsangan Ekonomi (PRE) 2020 and the PRIHATIN stimulus package; (c) No amount/estimate: To provide relief to SMEs’ cash flows, the Government is encouraging government-linked companies (GLCs) and large corporations to accelerate their vendors’ payment terms.

 |01B - Support policies for short-term lending info_outline||MYR16,000,000,000||USD3,724,568,183||